-Yes/ No

-Signed: Date:
+Yes/ No Data Signed: Date:

-Diago complete sign and return this form to the Manitoring Office

 Officer Decision-Making Protocol

 1.1 This document sets out the legal framework for decision-making and establishes a system to document decisions taken by Officers under delegated authority.

 2.0 TYPES OF DECISION

 - 2.1 The significance of decisions taken under delegated authority will vary and Officers authorised to make delegated decisions will need to exercise judgement in determining whether decisions are significant enough to require placing in the Forward Plan if they are in relation to Executive functions and/or formally recording.
 To assist in this process, decisions relating to Executive functions are defined as Key, Major or Administrative.
 All decisions other than Administrative Decisions need formally recording and publishing in accordance with paragraph 5.
 Administrative Decisions, although not required to be formally reported to the Proper Officer, must be recorded so as to provide an audit trail as referred to in paragraph 5. - 2.2 In relation to Non-Executive functions, Officers should adopt a similar approach to formal recording to ensure transparency of decision-making.
 Whilst Overview and Scrutiny cannot consider decisions of Regulatory Committees or Officers, such decisions can be challenged externally through appeals processes, the Courts and the Local Government Ombudsman. - 2.3 'Key Decision', 'Major Decision' and 'Administrative Decision' are all defined in Article 12 of the Constitution.